wp-plugins/supra-csv-parser/readme.txt

 == Changelog ==

+= 3.2.4 =
-= 3.2.3 =
+* fixed a bug that was preventing postmeta suggestions from populating = 3.2.3 =
 * adding all post fields to select drop down in extraction interface
 * replaced post meta input with select drop down in extraction interface